Gadim Minaret carpets

 Gadim Minare carpets — Azerbaijani carpets belonging to the Guba carpet-weaving school.

 Classification

 It is mainly produced in the city of Guba.
 Some carpet weavers simply call it "Darayi" or "Salyan khilasi".

-Artistic features

-The composition of the central part of the carpet differs sharply from other Azerbaijani carpets.
-In the center, a comb-like chain oriented from left and right to the center creates new quadrilaterals, which in turn form a mesh network.
-In many cases, their inner parts are decorated with cross-type elements, and their outer parts are decorated with hooked lines.
-In these carpets, the "chain" element surrounding the central area is the word "Allah" written in Kufic script.
-However, over time, it lost its meaning and remained just a decorative element.
-A triangular "Fan" element is added to the corners of the central area.

-Carpet "Gadim Minare" is woven in soothing colors.
-The background of the central area is mostly dark blue or red.
-In addition, the central part should match the color of the background together with the color of the border.

-Technical characteristics
+Specifications

 Ancient minaret carpets are among the excellent examples of Guba-Shirvan carpet weaving school.

 The size of such carpets starts from 120x400 cm.
 Carpets are 145,000 to 200,000 per square meter, and the height of the loops is 5-7 mm.